eltbus/malaga-spark/README.md

 ```

 ### Run
+Once we have compiled and packaged the app (`sbt package`), we can run it.
 Submit the job to a Spark cluster.
 To simulate this locally we use Docker.

 You can either: